jbarrettsteiner/oss-enterprise/ISSUE_TEMPLATE/using-oss-projects.md

-Title: Using github.com/ORG/REPO
+Title: Using github.com/jbarrettsteiner/oss-enterprise

-I would like to use github.com/ORG/REPO as a dependency in the XYZ project.
+I would like to use github.com/jbarrettsteiner/oss-enterprise as a dependency in the HackAtHome project.
 This issue will serve as a tracking issue for verification of this project:

 ## Project Health Check